factor/factor/README.txt

 This copies the runtime executable, factor.image (which must exist at this point), and the library source into a self-contained Factor.app.

-Factor.app runs the UI when double-clicked and can be transported between PowerPC Macs.

 * Running Factor on Mac OS X - X11 UI

 The X11 UI is available on Mac OS X, however its use is not recommended